 Further information on funding for prospective UK, EU and international postgraduate students.

-A relevant upper second-class honours degree (or equivalent qualification demonstrated through experience in the field) and a demonstrated ability to study at postgraduate level.
+A relevant upper second-class honours degree (or equivalent qualification demonstrated through experience in the field) and a demonstrable ability to study at postgraduate level.

 See international equivalent qualifications on the International Office website.

-This programme is primarily about research, which means successful graduates often move on to PhD research.
-Some graduates are already employed in the disability sector, and use their qualification to progress their career or makes changes in their own organisation.
-For example, social care managers or self-advocacy group coordinators have gone on to carry out research with the disabled people their organisation works with.
+Others are already employed in the disability sector and use their qualification to progress their career or facilitate changes within their own organisation.
+For example, social care managers or self-advocacy group coordinators may go on to carry out research with their own service users.

 REF 2014 results